Speak now

 Aberdeen Promenade

-The kaito ferry at Ap Lei Chau will take you to Aberdeen Promenade.
+The kaito ferry at Ap Lei Chau will take you to Aberdeen Promenade Park.
 The tree-lined walkway, which runs alongside Aberdeen Harbour, is a popular spot where visitors can relax and take selfies with the boats.
 But it offers more than stunning waterfront views: early risers can rub shoulders with elderly locals looking for bargains as moored boats sell freshly caught fish.

 See more...